Ever30/deep-learning-challenge/README.md

 # Summary

 At the end of all this I can say that although I didn't manage to obtain an accuracy of 75%, the final values were not very far from the desired result.
 I will recommend using another type of classification model to see if there are other better results.
-Probably it would be a good idea to try to create a function where the model finds the best number of layers and neurons.
+Probably it would be a good idea to try to create a function where the model finds the best number of layers and neurons, like the exercise call "Ins_AutoOptimization".

 # Additional Information